-The Corporation employs 1,408 persons and operates out of thirteen sites (excluding the Corporate Office) located in Longueuil (1 plant in Longueuil and an engineering and testing facility in St-Hubert) and Laval, Québec, Kitchener, Cambridge and Toronto, Ontario, Springfield and Strongsville (Greater Cleveland), Ohio, Wichita, Kansas, Everett, Washington and Bolton, Runcorn and Nottingham, U.K. The head office is located in Longueuil, Québec.
+The Corporation employs 1,332 persons and operates out of thirteen sites (excluding the Corporate Office) in Longueuil, Laval and an engineering and testing facility in St-Hubert, Québec, Kitchener, Cambridge and Toronto, Ontario, Springfield and Strongsville (Greater Cleveland), Ohio, Wichita, Kansas, Everett, Washington and Bolton, Runcorn and Nottingham, U.K. The head office is located in Longueuil, Québec.